 Stormwater runoff from construction activities can have a significant impact on water quality.
 As stormwater flows over a construction site, it picks up pollutants like sediment, debris and chemicals.
 Polluted stormwater runoff can harm or kill fish and other wildlife.
 Sedimentation can destroy aquatic habitat and high volumes of runoff can cause stream bank erosion.

 The WV NPDES Stormwater Program requires operators of construction sites that disturb one (1) acre or greater, including smaller sites that are part of a larger common plan of development, to obtain authorization to discharge stormwater under an NPDES Construction Stormwater General Permit.

 If you are going to disturb one acre or greater you are required to first obtain a stormwater construction permit.
 The application and instructions for this activity are linked below.

 About the Permit

 The WV DEP has developed and issued a General WV/NPDES Water Pollution Control Permit to regulate sediment laden stormwater flowing into the waters of the State from discharges associated with construction activities.
-The General Permit was issued on December 5, 2012, became effective on January 5, 2013.
-This permit will expire on January 3, 2018, at which time, the DEP will reissue the permit.

 When the construction activity is owned by one person but operated by another, it is the responsibility of the owner (developer) to obtain the permit.